 Consent – Customer

-.
-The second set of business processes are to all transactional activities in the buying or selling of products with Des-Case and its affiliates.
+The second set of business processes are to all transactional activities in the buying or selling of products, services, or subscriptions with Des-Case and its affiliates.

 Session cookies is one method for which the Des-Case Group collects information.
 Cookies are text files stored in a computer system via an internet browser.
 A “cookie” is a unique numeric code used to identify with a user’s computer to optimize future visits and enhance Company web pages.
 More specifically, the Company website uses persistent cookies in conjunction with a third party technology partner to analyze search engine usage and web traffic patterns.
 Users may set preferences regarding the storage of cookies within